chrismailer/MTT-firmware/README.md

 9. Refresh the Library Browser with `refresh(lb)` in the MATLAB Command Window
 ### Running the example
 10. Open `example.slx`
 11. Double click the `MTT Basic I/O` block and select the correct serial port.
-The board should be plugged in before opening Simulink.
+The board should be plugged in **before** opening Simulink.
 12. Run the model and adjust the sliders, buttons, toggles, and potentiometers and ensure everything is responding.

+## Troubleshooting
+- Make sure the USB is plugged into the non-debugger micro-USB port.
+### Serial Port not appearing in the MATLAB block port selection dropdown.
+- The board must be connected to the PC **before** opening MATLAB otherwise the serial port might not show up.

 ## Serial Communication Protocol
 Communication is structured in a request-response format with a rate of 115200 baud.
 A request is a message from the PC to the MTT and a response is a message from the MTT back to the PC.
 The packet header determines the type of request-response.
 This communication protocol was chosen as it allows the PC to set the communication rate and other request-reponse messages can be added without breaking existing ones (Important if multiple courses will be using it).